kenmoini/atlassian-bamboo-k8s-base/README.md

 _*This is the most cursed thing ever devised.
 Please get a better SCM-CI/CD-DevOps platform...like, Jenkins is even better than this shit...*_

 > How do you run Atlassian Agents and Builds on a Kubernetes platform like OpenShift?
-First, draw a pentogram...
+First, draw a pentogram on the ground in front of you and then...

 ## Base Container Image